 Dr Karis Riley - Private Tutor in Central London

 I am a Medieval and Renaissance literary historian.
-I have a BA in Philosophy (cum laude), a PhD in English Literature, a master's in Classics from the University of Oxford, for which I was awarded the top distinction in my year, and recently held an AHRC-funded postdoc on the History Faculty at the University of Cambridge to explore how cultures remembered and forgot the European religious reformations in the early modern period.
+I have a BA in Philosophy (cum laude), a PhD in English Literature, a master's in Classics from the University of Oxford, for which I was awarded the top distinction in my year, and recently held an AHRC-funded postdoc on the History Faculty at the University of Cambridge (2019-2020) to explore how cultures remembered and forgot the European religious reformations in the early modern period.
 An American and British citizen, I have academic and cultural experience on both sides of the Atlantic.
 As a teenager I also lived a few years in Sofia, Bulgaria, attending an exceptional school in Eastern Europe that offered the IB Diploma.
 My interdisciplinary academic background and training means I am competent to teach at the crossroads of a number of disciplines.
-I am enthusiastic about motivating all kinds of people of all ages to pursue knowledge, and remain convinced that enjoying a curriculum is the best way to mature and flourish intellectually.
+I am enthusiastic about motivating all kinds of people of all ages to pursue knowledge.
+My greatest piece of advice to students is to help them see that enjoying study is the best way to mature and flourish intellectually.

 Subjects I Teach